carabrook/Berkeley-COVID-testing/README.md

 # Berkeley-COVID-testing

-This repository is the companion to "Optimizing COVID-19 control with asymptomatic testing in a university environment", for both reproduction of simulations and figures shown in the manuscript and a brief guide for using the model with a custom parameterization.
+This repository is the companion to "Optimizing COVID-19 control with asymptomatic surveillance testing in a university environment", for both reproduction of simulations and figures shown in the manuscript and a brief guide for using the model with a custom parameterization.

 ## Contents
 The repository is split into three main directories